Indoor dining set to resume in Philadelphia, but restrictions remain

 - Game spaces (ax throwing, mini-golf, pool, ping pong, escape rooms, and other indoor game facilities)

+Owner Oron Daskal said, "I'm proud of Philadelphia.
+I'm proud we've done our best.
+We're doing every other lane with half hour increments in between so we can disinfect."

-On September 8, additional restrictions will be lifted.
-In addition to indoor dining, the City will allow:
+On September 8, additional restrictions will be lifted, including the reopening of movie theatres with restrictions.

+Outside the city, AMC movie theaters, like in Plymouth Meeting, Pennsylvania have reopened.

+They're showing mostly re-runs right now.
+There's reduced capacity, social distancing and masks are mandatory.